-One interpretation of the above theorem is that whether a deep (with depth $\geq 2$) linear network has spurious local minima only depends on $f$ and the narrowest width $d$ but has nothing to do with the depth and other width parameters.
-Hence the above theorem greatly simplifies the study on the question about the existence of spurious local minima in deep linear networks.
+We emphasize that in the above theorem, $f$ depends on both the data and the loss function.
+Hence the reduction is instance specific and does not depend on the global property of a family of loss functions.
+Such reduction to two layer network greatly simplifies the study on the existence of spurious local minima in deep linear networks.

+To prove Theorem~\ref{thm:main}, we show a key structural property of local minima, namely, any spurious local minimum, when ``broken'' at the bottleneck, must have full rank.
+When specialized to two layer case, it basically implies that a spurious local minimum cannot be rank-deficient, immediately covering such cases which would otherwise require onerous analysis such as those in~\cite{baldi1989,zhou2018}. \begin{theorem} With the same notation as in Theorem~\ref{thm:main}, if $A,B$ is a spurious local minimum of $L_2$, then both $A,B$ have full rank, i.e. rank $d$. \end{theorem}

-For the least square setting, when combined with the two-layer result in~\cite{baldi1989}, Theorem~\ref{thm:main} immediately implies the main result in~\cite{kawaguchi2016}.
-We can further remove all the assumptions there using the recent result of~\cite{zhou2018} (Theorem 2(1)).
-Below $\|\cdot\|$ denotes the Frobenius norm. \begin{corollary} Given $X\in \R^{d_0\times n}, Y\in\R^{d_k\times n}$, let $L(M_1,\ldots,M_k)=\|M_k\cdots M_1X-Y\|^2$ .
+As an application of Theorem~\ref{thm:main}, for quadratic loss, Theorem~\ref{thm:main}, together with~\cite{baldi1989}, immediately implies the main result in~\cite{kawaguchi2016}.
+We can further remove all the assumptions needed in~\cite{baldi1989,kawaguchi2016}, using the result of~\cite{zhou2018} (Theorem 2(1)), hence providing the first unconditional proof of the non-existence of spurious local minima in deep linear networks for quadratic loss functions.
+Below $\|\cdot\|$ denotes the Frobenius norm. \begin{corollary} For any $X\in \R^{d_0\times n}, Y\in\R^{d_k\times n}$, let $L(M_1,\ldots,M_k)=\|M_k\cdots M_1X-Y\|^2$ .
 Then $L$ has no spurious local minima. \end{corollary}